gabrieldelblanco/webrtc-video-chat/README.md

 # webrtc-video-chat
 Video Chat Application using WebRTC, Node JS and React JS.

-This is just a sample webrtc video chat protottype, with the following architecture:
+This is just a sample webrtc video chat prototype, with the following architecture:

 * the backend is implemented in Node JS,
 * communication with clients is mainly done through [socket.io](https://github.com/socketio/socket.io)